ent/ent/doc/website/blog/2021-09-10-openapi-generator.md

 }
 ```

 And voilà, the DELETE operation is gone.
-For more information about how `elk`s policies work and what you can do with
+For more information about how `elk`'s policies work and what you can do with
 it, have a look at the [godoc](https://pkg.go.dev/github.com/masseelch/elk).

 ### Extend specification